 Attn: State Cemetery Chairperson

 The State of Ohio’s Department of Commerce, Division of Real Estate, accepts complaints from any person against any individual or entity operating or maintaining a cemetery registered with the Division of Real Estate.
 The complaint must relate to an activity, practice, policy or procedure of the cemetery that may adversely affect the interest of an owner or family member of an owner of a cemetery lot or burial, entombment, or columbarium right.
 However, the Division of Real Estate is only authorized to conduct investigations of cemeteries that have been active within the past 25 years.
-Such investigations are carried out by the Cemetery Dispute Resolution Commission.
-Ohio law pertaining to such matters can be found in ORC Chapter 4767.
+The Cemetery Dispute Resolution Commission carries out such investigations.
+Ohio law about such matters can be found in ORC Chapter 4767.
 Cemetery complaint forms are available from:

 Division of Real Estate

-At the national level, the Association for Gravestone Studies is a leading advocate of cemetery preservation.
+The Association for Gravestone Studies is a leading advocate of cemetery preservation at the national level.
 They may be contacted at: